wmo-im/wis2-global-services-testing/tests/global_broker/README.md

 #### Test 7: Global Broker Write Access

 A publication attempt to a valid WIS2 topic on the Global Broker under test to evaluate the world accessible "everyone:everyone" permissions.
-Exception hanling in PyTest frustrates implementing this test since a successful outcome involves the client violating the permissions policy.
+Exception hanling in PyTest frustrates implementing this test since a successful outcome involves the client violating the permissions policy prompting an MQTT client disconnect.
 Future updates to resolve this issue

 #### Test 8: WIS2 Broker Antiloop Test